 Whatever your age might be, joint and muscular pain doesn’t seem to distinguish these days.
 A weak bone structure, lack of physical exercise and deficiency of essential nutrients in the diet can aggravate the situation.
 Yoga can help lubricate the joints with synovial fluid and stabilise muscles through strengthening exercises, helping eliminate the pain.

-Try these yoga poses to stimulate your nervous, digestive, circulatory and endocrine systems and enhance their functioning:
+Try these yoga poses to stimulate your immune, nervous, digestive, circulatory and endocrine systems and enhance their functioning:

 This asana is named for the shape the body takes when you do this pose – that of a bow.

 - Lie on the stomach, your feet hip width apart and arms by the side of your body.

 - Fold the knees, take your hands backwards and hold your ankles.